 Sustainable Development Goals

 We focus intensively on the Sustainable Development Goals (SDGs) set by the United Nations.
 The themes of the SDGs, such as no poverty, zero hunger and sustainable cities, are widely integrated throughout your courses and projects.
-For 2019-2020 our programme has 36 projects divided amongst students in all four years.

 Partnerships United Nations Academic Impact (UNAI)(opens in new tab) is an initiative that aligns institutions of higher education with the United Nations in supporting and contributing to the realization of United Nations goals and mandates, including the promotion and protection of human rights, access to education, sustainability and conflict resolution.
 It is a vibrant and diverse network of students, academics, scientists, researchers, think tanks, institutions of higher education, and educational partners.
 There are over 1400 member institutions in more than 145 countries that reach nearly 25 million people in the education and research sectors around the world.